Ann Blyth: Metro-Goldwyn-Mayer

 Metro-Goldwyn-Mayer had been interested in Blyth since she worked at the studio on The Great Caruso.
 In December 1952, she left Universal and signed a long-term contract with MGM.
 She was the leading lady in All the Brothers Were Valiant (1953) with Stewart Granger and Robert Taylor, stepping in for Elizabeth Taylor, who had to drop out due to pregnancy.

 On television, Blyth appeared in The Lux Video Theatre version of A Place in the Sun with John Derek and Marilyn Erskine.
 Back at MGM, Blyth had the lead in the remake of Rose Marie (1954) with Howard Keel, which earned over $5 million, but lost money due to high costs.
 Plans to remake other MacDonald-Eddy films (such as The Girl of the Golden West) were discussed, but did not occur.

 Blyth was meant to be reteamed with Lanza in The Student Prince (1954), but he was fired from the studio and replaced in the picture by Edmund Purdom; the film did well at the box office.
 Blyth and Purdom were reunited in a swashbuckler, The King's Thief (1955), with David Niven.
 She was teamed again with Keel on the musical Kismet (1955); despite strong reviews, the film was a financial flop.
 She was named as the female lead in The Adventures of Quentin Durward (1955), but Kay Kendall was cast in the film, instead.
 For her final picture at the studio, MGM put Blyth in Slander (1957) opposite Van Johnson.

 Final features

 Sidney Sheldon cast Blyth in The Buster Keaton Story (1957) with O'Connor at Paramount.
 Warner Bros. then cast her in the title role of The Helen Morgan Story (1957) directed by Michael Curtiz with Paul Newman.
 Blyth reportedly beat 40 other actresses for the part.
 Though her voice was more like the original Helen Morgan, her vocals were dubbed by Gogi Grant.
 The soundtrack was much more successful than the film itself.
 Blyth made no further films.

-In 1957, she sued Benedict Bogeaus for $75,000 for not making the film Conquest.
+In 1957, Blyth sued Benedict Bogeaus for $75,000 for not making the film Conquest.